Once you imported all your wallets/exchanges, you should do a few checks to make sure the data is complete.

 Contact our technical support team

-Do not hesitate to reach out to our Support (via our in-app chat or at email@example.com).
-Our agents will happily assist you in solving the issues in your wallet by yourself by pointing you to the correct help resources or giving an example of how the issue needs to be fixed.
+Do not hesitate to reach out to our Support via our in-app chat.
+Our team will happily assist you in how to use Koinly.
+Our team will support you in solving the issues yourself by pointing you to the correct help resources or giving an example of how the issue can be fixed.
+Please note that our team cannot give tax advice and it's your responsibility to ensure you're following legislation.
 See our scope of support for detailed information.

 Purchase our Expert Review